dotlang/language/doc/RFE.md

 same for `dot run`.
 But these are secondary after language, syntax, semantics and core.

-? - Can we remove `return` keyword?
-Like Rust, say the last expression evaluated in the function will be returned

 N - Do we need traits?
 For example in Rust:
 ```